-If you have been wondering how to plant cauliflower (Brassica oleracea var. botrytis), you will find that it is not difficult.
-Growing cauliflower can be done right along with your other closely related plants like broccoli, kale and turnips.
+If you’ve been wondering how to plant cauliflower (Brassica oleracea var. botrytis), you’ll find that it is not difficult.
+Growing cauliflower can be done right along with other closely related plants like broccoli, kale and turnips.

 Best Time to Plant Cauliflower

 Growing cauliflower is best done in cool temperatures with moist atmospheres.
 You can grow cauliflower as a summer or fall crop.
-Typically, you will plant cauliflower in the mid spring for an early summer harvest or in mid summer for a fall harvest.
-It takes eight to ten weeks to produce a summer crop and four to five weeks to produce a fall crop.
+Typically, you’ll plant cauliflower in mid spring for an early summer harvest or in mid summer for a fall harvest.
+It takes eight to 10 weeks to produce a summer crop and four to five weeks to produce a fall crop.
 When growing cauliflower, a fall crop will produce more quality plants than a summer crop.

 How to Plant Cauliflower

 Hot weather, too low of temperatures, or drought will result in premature heads.
-When growing cauliflower you need to remember that the plant is sensitive to conditions unfavorable for its growth.
+When growing cauliflower, remember that the plant is sensitive to conditions unfavorable for its growth.

 When growing cauliflower, you should have a hotbed or greenhouse to help you produce transplants in the early spring.